 Lactase for Lactose Intolerance

 Lactase’s primary function is to break down lactose, a type of sugar found in milk and other dairy products.
 Your body cannot naturally absorb lactose, so lactase enzymes help digest this milk sugar.
-This in done in order for your body to metabolize this form of sugar by breaking down the lactose into smaller, more digestible sugars called glucose and galactose.
+This is done in order for your body to metabolize this form of sugar by breaking down the lactose into the simpler sugar forms called glucose and galactose.
 These simple sugars are then easily absorbed into the bloodstream and turned into energy.
 When your body is unable to produce enough lactase to function properly, a condition known as lactose intolerance develops.
 Lactase deficiency is the most common and well-known form of carbohydrate intolerance.

 Most mammals, including humans, have high intestinal lactase activity at birth (which makes sense when you consider all mammals nurse during their first few months).
-But, in many cases, this activity declines to low levels during childhood and drops even further (or completely disappears) in adulthood.
+But, in many cases, this activity declines to low levels during later childhood and drops even further (or completely disappears) in adulthood.
 The low lactase levels cause incomplete digestion of milk and other foods containing lactose.
-Undigested lactose in the bowel then is subject to fermentation which causes the bloating, gas, constipation, diarrhea, and cramping associated with lactose intolerance.
+Undigested lactose in the bowel then is subject to fermentation, which causes the bloating, gas, constipation, diarrhea, and cramping associated with lactose intolerance.